randolphpark/randolphpark.github.io/src/posts/BecomingATechnicalLeader.md

 2. "When I find myself asking you three times when you will finish this late assignment, I feel ashamed about acting like a dictator and not trusting you, yet I don't know how else to deal with my anxiety over the project schedule"

-## 11. The second great obstacle to motivating others
+## Chapter 11.
+The second great obstacle to motivating others

-**Task-oriented, People-oriented and problem solving leader**
+### Task-oriented, People-oriented and problem solving leader

 1. When survival is concerned, there's no choice but to put people first.
 2. If the job isn't highly technical, the leader need not be competent but can lead by fear.